-38. GEM was used to examine how monetary rules in small open emerging markets might differ from those for large industrial countries (Laxton and Pesenti, 2003).
-The paper illustrates how the model can extend existing analyses through better measurement of concepts and benefits.3 A two-country version of GEM was created comprising the euro area and the Czech Republic, with the euro area generating 95 percent of total GDP.
-To capture the subtleties of the Czech Republic's relationship with the euro area, which include importing components and reexporting the finished product plus a trend appreciation of the real exchange rate attributed at least in part to Balassa-Samuelson effects, the model included trade in intermediate goods, traded and nontraded sectors, and distribution (Figure II-3).
+GEM was used to examine how monetary rules in small open emerging market countries might differ from those for large industrial countries (Laxton and Pesenti, 2003).
+That paper illustrates how the model can extend existing analyses through better measurement of concepts and benefits.2 A two-country version of GEM was created consisting of the euro area and the Czech Republic, with the euro area generating 95 percent of total GDP.
+To capture the subtleties of the Czech Republic's relationship with the euro area, which include importing components and reexporting the finished product plus a trend appreciation of the real exchange rate attributed at least in part to Balassa-Samuelson effects, the model included trade in intermediate goods, traded and nontraded sectors, and distribution (see Figure 2.3).

-39. Simulations with random shocks broadly corresponding to the historical record were then introduced and alternative monetary rules for the Czech Republic compared to those for the euro area.
-The results (discussed in more detail in Box III-2) are that:
+Simulations to examine how these rules performed in the face of random shocks broadly corresponding to the historical record were then performed under a range of alternative monetary policy rules for the Czech Republic and the euro area.
+The results (discussed in more detail in Box 3.2) are as follows: